• About

 If using frozen beans: Toss beans directly into the skillet straight from the freezer.
 Thawing them first will soften them and they will lose their crunchy texture once cooked.

-Posted In: All Recipes, Side Dishes, Vegetables
+Posted In: All Recipes, Snacks and Sides, Vegetables

 Reader Interactions